RedHatInsights/insights-behavioral-spec/features/README.md

 * Displaying expanded information about selected recommendation with medium likelihood and low impact
 * Displaying expanded information about selected recommendation with critical likelihood and low impact

+## `Insights_Advisor_recommendations_page_pagination.feature`

+* Pagination widgets displayed in Advisor recommendations page on Hybrid Cloud Console
+* Goto to next page in Advisor recommendations page on Hybrid Cloud Console using top right pagination widget
+* Goto to last page in Advisor recommendations page on Hybrid Cloud Console using top right pagination widget
+* Goto to previous page in Advisor recommendations page on Hybrid Cloud Console using top right pagination widget
+* Goto to first page in Advisor recommendations page on Hybrid Cloud Console using top right pagination widget

 ## `customer_notifications.feature`

 * Check that notification service has all the information it needs to work properly